 Cube has 3,300 homes for social rent across seven local authority areas in the West of Scotland.
 But we're much more than just a landlord.
 We are part of Wheatley Group - Scotland's leading housing, care and regeneration group.

 With our partners in Wheatley Group, we share a commitment to improving homes, communities and people's lives through delivering excellent customer services and by putting tenants at the heart of decisions.

-Cube, which was set up in in 1990, gained its homes via stock transfer.
+Cube was set up in in 1990.
 Over the past five years, we have been making significant improvements to our homes and services.
-We invested £27 million to improve nearly 1,900 homes in Maryhill, installing a state-of-the-art heating and hot water system and over cladding blocks to make them warmer, drier and more comfortable.
+We invested £27million to improve homes in Maryhill, installing a state-of-the-art heating and hot water system and overcladding blocks to make them warmer, drier and more comfortable.
 We're also carrying out major improvements, worth around £11m, to homes in Broomhill, Gorget and Collina Street.
 We have also built more than 600 new homes.

 We aim to be open and accountable to our customers and partners and welcome any comments, compliments or complaints you may have - find out how to Contact Us here.

 Check out the latest homes for rent with us on Home Finder.
-If you would like to apply for a home with us and have not yet registered please fill in our Housing Registration Form (HRF) and return it to us.
-Find out more about how we allocate homes by clicking Renting a Home.
+If you would like to apply for a home with us please fill in our Housing Registration Form (HRF).
+Find out more about how we allocate homes here Renting a Home.

 Cube has also signed up to mutual exchange website Home Swapper.
 More Information

 Universal Credit is the UK Government's new welfare benefit for people who are looking for work or on a low income.
 It was rolled out in Glasgow in June 2015.
 If you think you might be affected, talk to your housing officer.
 We'll provide you with a rent statement so that you receive the right amount of money to cover your rent.